 |Partly Cloudy||–||Boosts Rock moves|

 - Sunny weather would be the best weather to attempt soloing Omastar, as it boosts the power of Grass moves.
 In addition, Sunny boosts Ground moves also, making SB Groudon the strongest all around counter.

-- Partly cloudy weather is where Omastar can get annoying.
-The added boost to those multi-bar charge moves hurts.
+- Partly Cloudy weather is where Omastar can get annoying.
+The added boost to those Rock multi-bar charge moves hurts.
 With the right counters, you can still come out victorious, but be careful.